 International student policies:

-Typically, International students are required to be registered in a full-time course load during academic terms, regardless of the above policies.
-International students must always refer to the International Students Office for all questions regarding course registration requirements, immigration, student status, etc.
+International students are required to be registered in a full-time course load during academic terms, regardless of the above policies.
+International students must always refer to the International Students Office for all questions regarding course registration requirements, immigration, work visa, student status, etc.